 Five key themes appear repeatedly in policy documents about healthcare quality.
-Schoen Clinic UK ensures that these five themes are at the core of governance.
+Schoen Clinic UK ensures these five themes are at the core of governance.

-Five key themes about healthcare quality:
+5 key themes about healthcare quality:

 - Patient focus - how services are based on patient needs